tijayfly/nautipilot/README.md

 Download the latest release from this page, then follow the README inside.
 TLDR it's super simple, just extract and run.

 ### Supported Vessels
-This has been tested with the SS France by RM Marine, but it *should* work with all RM Marine vessels and probably most other MSFS boats/ships.
-Please report any issues on Discord to TiJayFLY#3732.
+This has been tested with various MSFS ships - please see the list here https://flightsim.to/file/55642/nautipilot-autopilot-for-msfs-boats-ships.
+Report any issues on Discord to TiJayFLY#3732.

 ### Video Demo
 https://youtu.be/kK3wTHEBt8k